SmokeAlot420/diesel-dashboard/global-rules/README.md

 To add new global rules:
 1. Create a new directory under `global-rules/`
 2. Include a comprehensive README.md
-3. Add the CLAUDE.md with the actual rules
+3. Add the RULES.md with the actual rules (or AI-specific files like CLAUDE.md, .cursorrules, .windsurfrules)
 4. Update this main README with a description
 5. Submit a PR with usage examples

+**Note**: Some global rules may need different files for different AI coding assistants.
+For example, Archon includes CLAUDE.md, .cursorrules, and .windsurfrules because the rules vary slightly between AI assistants.
+Include the appropriate files for your target platforms.

 ## 📚 Best Practices